 There’s several reasons why using an insurance advisor is a better idea compared to the other ways of buying insurance.
 The three most common other ways are buying insurance online, buying from a major bank or self-insurance.
 Self Insurance is where you insure yourself.
 If something happens you use your own assets to protect yourself.

 The real value of an advisor comes at claim time.
-Buying a policy directly from a bank or online means that you now have to go through the claim process yourself, up against an insurer who will only payout if the claim meets what is covered by your policy.
-An advisor is on your side and will have your best interests at heart.
+Buying a policy directly from a bank or online means that you may have to go through the claim process yourself.
+An adviser is on your side and will have your best interests at heart.

 Having the correct insurance is important.
 Having the wrong types of cover or incorrect amount of cover could lead to disastrous consequences.
 Having the right advice and cover that best suits your situation would be provided and prevents costly mistakes.
-Insurance brokers are specialize in insurance, independent and have an in depth knowledge of the insurance market and are able to provide professional, objective advice on identifying risks and exposures and recommend the most cost effective solutions.
+Insurance advisers specialise in insurance, have access to a wide range of providers, and possess an in-depth understanding of the insurance market.
+They are able to offer professional and impartial guidance in assessing risks and exposures, as well as recommend the most cost-effective solutions tailored to your needs.